 Working hours will vary according to a medical social worker's place of work, but typically hours are full-time and require weekend, evening, and overnight work.

-The role can be stressful due to being in a fast-paced medical setting and given the nature of the work of supporting people through emotional times.
-However, it is also rewarding, where building relationships with patients and a role that offers a sense of fulfillment through making a difference is typical.
-A survey by Payscale found that medical social workers gave a higher-than-average score of 4.04 out of 5 for job satisfaction [1].
+Due to the fast-paced medical setting and the nature of the work of supporting people through emotional times, the role may be stressful.
+However, the opportunity to build relationships with patients and make a difference in their lives often creates a sense of fulfillment, making the role of a medical social worker rewarding.
+A survey by Payscale found that medical social workers gave a higher-than-average score of 3.9 out of 5 for job satisfaction [1].

 Problem-solving